AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/rate-limits/index.md

 * **4** requests **per minute (RPM)**
 * **9,000** requests **per day (RPD)** (Relevant for those who have worked with their account manager to increase their rate limits beyond 4 RPM without changing this default daily limit.)

-Rate limits are shared across all users within your organization.

 ## What to Do If You Run Into Issues